 Travel restrictions.
 If you violate U.S. travel restrictions, you will not be treated as being a bona fide resident of, or physically present in, a foreign country for any day during which you are present in a country in violation of the restrictions.
 (These restrictions generally prohibit U.S. citizens and residents from engaging in transactions related to travel to, from, or within certain countries.)

 Also, income that you earn from sources within such a country for services performed during a period of travel restrictions does not qualify as foreign earned income.
 Housing expenses that you incur within that country (or outside that country for housing your spouse or dependents) while you are in violation of travel restrictions cannot be included in figuring your foreign housing amount.

-Currently, these travel restrictions apply to Cuba, Libya, and Iraq.
+As of January 1, 2006, these travel restrictions apply only to Cuba.

 Exclusion of foreign earned income.
 If your tax home is in a foreign country and you meet either the bona fide residence test or the physical presence test, you can choose to exclude from gross income a limited amount of your foreign earned income.
 Your income must be for services performed in a foreign country during your period of foreign residence or presence, whichever applies.
 You cannot, however, exclude the pay you receive as an employee of the U.S. Government or its agencies.
-You cannot exclude pay you receive for services performed abroad for Armed Forces exchanges, officers' messes, etc., operated by the U.S. Army, Navy, or Air Force.